-Trump heads for Kim summit touting North Korea denuclearization benefits
+Trump heads to North Korea summit in no rush on denuclearization

 However, he suggested there could be other concessions toward North Korea, such as “exchanges of people, lots of other ways ... if we get a substantial step and move forward.”

+In Geneva, U.N.
+Secretary-General Antonio Guterres said he hoped the summit would produce “concrete steps for sustainable, peaceful and complete and verifiable denuclearization of the Korean Peninsula.”

-South Korea’s President Moon Jae-in, who supports opening up North Korea, praised both Trump and Kim, saying those opposed to better ties on the peninsula, and between North Korea and the United States, should “discard such biased perspectives”.
+South Korea’s President Moon Jae-in, who supports opening up North Korea, praised Trump and Kim, saying those opposed to better ties on the peninsula, and between North Korea and the United States, should “discard such biased perspectives”.

 Vietnam has released few details about arrangements for the summit including its specific venue or timing.

-Kim is making his way to Vietnam by train and passed through the Chinese city of Hengyang at about 3:30 p.m. local time (0730 GMT), South Korea’s Yonhap news agency reported.
-That would have him arriving in Vietnam early on Tuesday.
+Kim is making his way to Vietnam by train through China and is expected to arrive in Vietnam early on Tuesday.

-Additional reporting by Mai Nguyen and Josh Smith in HANOI and David Brunnstrom, Steve Holland and Matt Spetalnick in WASHINGTON; writing by Robert Birsel and David Brunnstrom; editing by Lincoln Feast and Bill Berkrot
+Additional reporting by Mai Nguyen and Josh Smith in HANOI and David Brunnstrom, Steve Holland and Matt Spetalnick in WASHINGTON and Tom Miles in Geneva; writing by Robert Birsel and David Brunnstrom; editing by Lincoln Feast and Bill Berkrot